Topics The "Regular Meeting with the European Federation of Pharmaceutical Industries and Associations (EFPIA)" was held.

 Introduction

-The meeting was hosted by the Pharmaceutical Manufacturers Association of Japan (PMAJ) and started with an opening address by Mr. Nobuo Murakami, Vice Chairman of the PMAJ International Committee.
+The meeting was hosted by the JPMA, and started with an opening address by Mr. Nobuo Murakami, Vice Chairperson of the JPMA International Affairs Committee.
 In the first session, EFPIA presented the EU Pharmaceutical Strategy, Brexit issues in focus, EFPIA's position on the TRIPS IP Waiver, and the future World Trade Organization (WTO) position on the WTO IP Waiver.
 EFPIA's position on the TRIPS IP Waiver, the schedule for future discussions at the World Trade Organization (WTO), and "Digital Health" were also explained.
-The Pharmaceutical Manufacturers Association of Japan (PMAJ) then presented a summary of the "PMAJ Policy Recommendation 2021.
+JPMA then presented an abstract of the "JPMA Policy Proposal 2021".

-In the next session, a discussion was held, and both parties confirmed that EFPIA and the International Committee of the Pharmaceutical Manufacturers Association of Japan (IPMAJ) will continue to work together to conduct advocacy activities on common issues related to Europe and the global arena.
-The meeting was closed with a final address by Ms. Sachiko Nakagawa, Executive Director of the Pharmaceutical Manufacturers Association of Japan (PMAJ).
+In the next session, a discussion was held, and both parties confirmed that EFPIA and JPMA's International Affairs Committee will continue to work together to conduct advocacy activities on common issues related to Europe and global issues.
+The meeting was closed with a final address by JPMA Executive Director Sachiko Nakagawa.

 EU Pharmaceutical Strategy for Europe